arminc/terraform-ecs/README.md

 * Show how to get EC2 and container metrics to prometheus
 * Show how to use CloudWatch alarms to detect failing (loop) deployments
 * Show how to use AWS Parameter Store as a secure way of accessing secrets from containers
-* Explain the strategy for updating ECS nodes (EC2 node draining)
 * Explain service discovery (One or more ECS clusters)